 Before You Travel to Gabon - Do This

 - Make sure you are carrying adequate mosquito repellant sprays, or get them as soon as you land.
 This is the best way to protect yourself against mosquitoes and avoid malaria if you are not immunized.

 - Get immunized for tropical diseases like typhoid, yellow fever, hepatitis A and B, tetanus, and cholera.

 - Book your travel guides in advance so that you do not have to search for one after you have landed.
 This can help you avoid falling prey to the bumsters.

 - Do not travel alone at secluded roads, and hire only from licensed rental companies.
-Like in other African countries, unregistered drivers roam the streets in Gambia as well, and it is never safe travelling with them.
+Like in other African countries, unregistered drivers roam the streets in Gambia as well, and it is never safe traveling with them.